frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

 There are 3 major features that we need to support to in-order to provide a seamless transition for Extension SDK authors to use NuGet.

 ### Appx Packages
 Framework SDKs require registration of Appx packages during deployment.
 This can be accomplished using currently available NuGet semantics.
+This feature is only available for 1st party SDKs.

 Package authors need to create a Targets file using existing semantics described [here](https://docs.nuget.org/ndocs/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package).
 In this target they need to define an ItemGroup that contains the following Item definition for each configuration/architecture combination for your Framework SDK Appx.